linux-system-roles/mssql/README.md

 The version of the SQL Server to configure.

-The role currently supports installing and configuring SQL Server versions 2017, 2019, and 2022.
+The role currently supports installing and configuring SQL Server versions 2017, 2019, 2022, and 2025.

 If unset, the role sets the variable to the currently installed SQL Server version.

-Note that RHEL 7 does not support SQL Server 2022.
+The SQL Server versions supported depend on the managed node platform:

+* EL 7 supports 2017 and 2019.
+* EL 8 supports 2017, 2019, and 2022.
+* EL 9 supports 2022 and 2025.
+* EL 10 supports 2025 only.

 Default: `null`